tristanbettany/WebDevStack/README.md

 - `.\app.bat stop` to bring down the stack
 - You can access the php containers cli with `.\app.bat bash`
 - You might add new projects and not want to re-build, see below on how, its quick and easy

+## Sending Email

+Mailhog is used as an SMTP server.
+By setting your applications SMTP server to the details below you can send an email to anyone and they will automatically be caught by mailhog.
+You can view the emails in the UI at `localhost:8025`

+- SMTP host: `mail`
+- SMTP port: `1025`

 ## Adding new vhosts without re-building the stack